YixiongDing/Software-Requirements-Analysis/SRA.md

 2. Installation constraints to ensure that the software-to- be will run smoothly on the target implementation platform.
     - The meeting scheduling software should run on Windows version X.x and Linux version Y.y.
 #### Development
-Developmentrequirementsdonotconstrainthe way the software should satisfy its functional requirements but rather the way it should be developed.
+Development requirements do not constrain the way the software should satisfy its functional requirements but rather the way it should be developed.
 These include requirements on development costs, delivery schedules, variability of features, maintainability, reusability, portability and the like.
 - The overall cost of the new UWON library software should not exceed X.
 - The train control software should be operational within two years.